OxygenCobalt/Auxio/README.md

 I primarily built Auxio for myself, but you can use it too, I guess.

-**This branch is the development version of the repository.
+**The default branch is the development version of the repository.
 For a stable version, see the master branch.**

 ## Screenshots